-Recent changes in the accounting treatment of the debentures may have an adverse impact on the market price of our common stock and the debentures
+A change in the accounting treatment of the debentures may have an adverse impact on the market price of our common stock and the debentures.

-In November 2004, the Emerging Issues Task Force of the Financial Accounting Standards Board reached a final conclusion on Issue 04-8 that changed the accounting treatment for contingent convertible securities.
-As a result, the shares of common stock issuable upon conversion of the debentures must be included in any calculation of earnings per share on a fully diluted basis.
+On September 30, 2004, the Emerging Issues Task Force of the Financial Accounting Standards Board announced a change in the accounting treatment of contingent convertible securities that requires the full number of shares into which contingent convertible securities may be convertible to be immediately included in shares outstanding for purposes of calculating diluted earnings per share unless such inclusion would be anti-dilutive.
+As adopted, the change in accounting treatment will be retroactive and will be effective for all financial reporting periods ending on or after December 15, 2004.
 This change will not impact our calculation of diluted earnings per share until we have sufficient net income to cause the inclusion of the shares into which the debentures may be convertible to be dilutive.
-At such time, this change will reduce our reported earnings per share, which may in turn have an adverse impact on the market price of our common stock and the debentures.
-As of December 31, 2004, this change did not impact our earnings per share because the effect was antidilutive.
+At which time, this change will reduce our reported earnings per share, which may in turn have an adverse impact on the market price of our common stock and the debentures.